 Being kind to ourselves isn’t about having lots of treats, but it is about treating ourselves and others well.
 It’s important to look at all aspects that help us to be healthy and feel good; how we eat, how physically active we are, whether we can connect with the outside world and nature and choosing good, supportive relationships, where possible.

-Each day during mental health awareness week, we will focus on one of these key ways that we can be kind to ourselves.
+Each day, we invite you to focus on one of these key ways that we can be kind to ourselves.
 We will be posting videos and blogs with top tips and simple, quick ideas for how you can support yourself – see if you can do something kind for yourself every day this week?

 Monday – Create a kind, simple routine for yourself and your family